COMMUNITY REACH OF MONTGOMERY COUNTY

-In 2015, CMR was recognized as "one of the best small charities in Greater Washington" in the 2014/2015 Catalogue of Philanthropy.
-RUC members are actively involved with CMR, serving on the Board of Directors of CMR and the Kaseman Health Clinic, representing RUC on various committees, donating from our annual budget and a wide range of volunteer activities.
+In 2015, Reach was recognized as "one of the best small charities in Greater Washington" in the 2014/2015 Catalogue of Philanthropy.
+RUC members are actively involved with Reach, serving on the Board of Directors of Reach and the Kaseman Health Clinic, representing RUC on various committees, donating from our annual budget and a wide range of volunteer activities.

 Many volunteers work shifts through the Memorial Day Weekend staff the booth.